 Repairing a leaky pipe with tape?
 Yes, it might sound crazy, but it is possible!
 However, when we talk about using tape to repair pipe leaks, it’s important to know that we’re talking about special kinds of tape—not your average scotch or even duct kind.
 It is also important to note that there are different types of tape for different types of plumbing tape for different types of pipe problems.
-Keep reading to learn how to repair a leaky pipe with tape, as well as what kind of tape works best for what situation, courtesy of our professional plumbers at Carter Quality Plumbing.
+Keep reading to learn how to repair a leaky pipe with tape, as well as what kind of plumbing repair tape works best for what situation, courtesy of our professional plumbers at Carter Quality Plumbing.

 How to Use Pipe Tape: What Kind & Where

 There are two specific types of tape that can be used to fix plumbing leaks.
 The first is pipe thread tape, often colloquially referred to as “Teflon tape,” thread seal tape,” or (you guessed it) “plumber’s tape.”
 The second is silicone tape, which may also be called “self-amalgamating tape,” “self-fusing tape,” or “leak repair tape.”

 When to use pipe thread tape and when to use silicone tape to fix a leaking pipe: